 Have a look for instance at the way they name their products.
 We can find an iPhone, iPod, iPad, iMac, iTunes, and most of their product names start from „i”.
 A clean, modern and very functional website adds to the Apple brand a lot of value as well.
 It’s all about simplicity, still keeping the quality and luxury vibes at the front.

-If someone covers the logo from the Apple products and shows you their website, product boxes, or a keynote proceeding new product launches you would still recognize which brand it is.
+If someone covers the logo from the Apple products and shows you their website, packaging design, or a keynote proceeding new product launches you would still recognize which brand it is.
 The clean communication and the way they build excitement around their products are brilliant!

 The slogan they use: „Think different” definitely helped them shape the community around their brand, build equity, and bring people using their devices together.
 People crave for modern, great-looking, and functional technology, and Apple delivers on this.
 You can read this article to see 50 interesting statistics about Apple users.